Mission and Strategy

 - engaging with current research in economics through the Network's journal, the International Review of Economics Education

 - promoting the sharing of research and research ideas through:

 EN3 To support and take a lead in promotion of economics as a discipline through:

-- Promoting the study of economics to A-level students via:
+- Promoting the study of economics to pre-university students via: